Princeton, North Carolina, United States of America: What to pack, what to wear, and when to go [2023]

 A portable power bank, like this one

-A plug adapter that supports outlet types A and B. Be careful to pick the correct kind.
-Many adapters on sale are just plug changers and require your devices to change the voltage themselves.
+A plug adapter that supports outlet types A and B. It's important that you get the necessary type.
+Many adapters on sale are just plug changers and expect your electronics to adjust the voltage themselves.
 If your devices can't do that they could get fried.
 This one is sufficent for most places.

 Make your flight more comfortable with an airplane phone mount